k4sh4n1/research/pre-proposal draft notes.md

 Does it make sense?

+# Neural network (NN)

+It is possible to dive into the NN architectures by obtaining a solid theoretical foundation  explains the intuition behind [@hagan2014neural].
+It's possible to combine NN with structural methodologies.

+## NN + ?

+NN can be combined with multiple structural engineering methodologies.
+There are options available to do so.

+## NN + PBD

+PBD is getting into the building standards and codes.
+Therefore, it might be possible to combine NN with PBD.
+Would it make sense?

 # Brainstorming: a market model

 Let's brainstorm a market model based on Newton's second law.
 The equation is shown by \eqref{eq:fundamental} in which $m(t)$ is the market inertia and $P(t)$ is the price: